leechangheelee/The-Web-Developer-Bootcamp-2021/README.md

    * Opacity & The Alpha Channel
      * Opacity : 엘리먼트들 전체에 적용되는 투명도 (0 ~ 1). 예) opacity: 0.3;
      * Alpha Channel : rgb에 투명도 (0 ~ 1) 가 추가된 것. 지정한 엘리먼트에만 먹힘. 예) background-color: rgba(255,255,255,0.7); → background-color 에만 먹힘.
+   * The Position Property : sets how an element is positioned in a document. 참조) https://developer.mozilla.org/en-US/docs/Web/CSS/position
+     * static : The element is positioned according to the normal flow of the document.
+     * relative : The element is positioned according to the normal flow of the document, and then offset relative to itself based on the values of top, right, bottom, and left.
+     * absolute : The element is removed form the normal document flow, and no space is created for the element in the page layout.
+It is positioned relative to its closest positioned ancestor, if any; otherwise, it is placed relative to the initial containing block.
+     * fixed : The element is removed from the normal document flow, and no space is created for the element in the page layout.
+It is positioned relative to the initial containing block established by the viewport, except when one of its ancestors has a transform, perspective, or filter property set to something other than none, in which case that ancestor behaves as the containing block.
+     * sticky : The element is positioned according to the normal flow of the document, and then offset relative to its nearest scrolling ancestor and containing block (nearest block-level ancestor), including table-related elements, based on the values of top, right, bottom, and left.
+The offset does not affect the position of any other elements. → 스크롤 내리면 따라붙음